dbashford/mimosa/README.md

  One interacts with Mimosa via the command-line.

+### Help

+ Mimosa includes extensive help documentation on the command line for each of the commands.
+Give them a peek if you can't remember an option or can't remember what a command does.
+For example:

+    $ mimosa --help
+    $ mimosa new --help

 ### New Project (new)

  The best way to get started with Mimosa is to use it to create a new application/project structure for you.
 Create a new project like so: